Top EntroPay Bingo Site

 What is EntroPay?

 EntroPay is a virtual Visa card that can be used to pay for your online shopping sprees, or to make deposits or withdrawals at EntroPay bingo sites.
-It is prepaid, so there is no stress about revealing your real credit or debit card information.
+It is prepaid, so there is no stress about revealing your real debit card information.
 Just like the cards you already have in your wallet it has a 16-digit number, a security code and expiry date.
 The difference is that you have to transfer money to this virtual card before you can use it.
 It’s a great option, if you want to keep a tight reign on your spending, because you can only spend what has already been transferred to your EntroPay account Overdrafts are impossible, and you also have the peace of mind that should your card be stolen there will be a cap on how much you lose.

-There are plenty of state-of-the-art bingo sites that accept EntroPay, and we’ll be happy to point you in the right direction.
+There are plenty of old and new bingo sites that accept EntroPay, and we’ll be happy to point you in the right direction.

 How EntroPay works

 The first step is to visit the EntroPay website and set up an account.
 Your virtual Visa card will be available straight away, but you’ll need to place some funds in your account before you start playing at EntroPay bingo sites.
 This is a very simple process that starts by clicking on the “add a new payment method” button.
-You can fund your account from your bank account or another credit/debit card.
+You can fund your account from your bank account or another debit card.
 Once your payment details have been added you use them to load funds onto to your virtual card.